 It wasn’t all great though, I struggled with finding work opportunities that would coincide with my kids’ schedules.
 This lead me to find work at my kids’ school and has thus proved to be rewarding.
 I’ve picked up a passion for wanting to help children emotionally, which most likely involves going back to school for my master’s.

 On the Western Slope, I learned a great deal about the rural, agricultural area we lived in.
 It changed my perspective on a lot of things.
 Farming communities are very different from your typical suburban neighborhood.
-They all look out for each other, trade life stock and support Colorado-grown produce.
+They all look out for each other, trade livestock and support Colorado-grown produce.
 There is a big agricultural war here between California and Colorado with water rights and the Colorado River.
 Colorado farmers don’t like California farmers much.
 The population on the Western Slope was so spread out with lots of farmland between here and where we commuted for work and school, with only about 15,000 people between Parachute and New Castle, a 30 mile distance.
 It was 22 miles to the kids’ school where I also worked as a para, and 30 miles to Scott’s work.
-It was quite the commute, but we were growing accustomed to it when Scott was offered an amazing opportunity in Loveland.
+It was quite the commute, but we were growing accustomed to it when Scott was offered an amazing opportunity in Fort Collins.
 You may be wondering, “but what happened to the house you were having built?”
 Interestingly enough, I don’t think that house would have been finished and ready to move into for another year.
 We were supposed to close on that house on October 27th, just 4 days before we closed on our house here in Loveland, yet they hadn’t even laid a foundation until the week we moved here.
 I really believe it would have been over a year until the company finished building it.
-Since there was no new addendum or timelines added to our original contract.
-With that, the company breached its own contract and had to pay back our earnest money.
+Since there was no new addendum or timelines added to our original contract the company breached its own contract and had to pay back our earnest money.
 So no money was lost in any way which made the move here to Loveland all the more easier.

 On Monday this week, the kids started at their new school.
 I emailed their teachers when I found out who they were and told them all about the boys and the different transitions they’d been through.
 On Monday Braidy was really nervous and hid behind me while I talked to his teacher, but left school with a smile on his face and couldn’t wait to go back the next day.
 Jaydon had the same feelings as well.
 It’s not easy going to two different schools in the same school year, but I’ve always tried to prepare my kids emotionally for hard things and they’ve approached all of the transitions we’ve had to make this year with the best attitudes.
 I’m happy that they still love school and come home with something exciting to tell me.